AztecProtocol/aztec-verifier-contracts/README.md

 # Aztec Verifier Contract Test

-This repository will contain different verifier contracts that are to be used by Noir.
-The repository is in its infancy, but will hold verifier implementations and some test proofs.
+This repository contains multiple verifier contracts and testing harnesses that are used by [Noir, our Zero-Knowledge Programming Language](https://github.com/noir-lang/noir).

-The implementations strive to follow the same interface and architecture across different implementations, making is as "plug-and-play" as possible for Noir.
+The implementations maintain the same interface, regardless of the verifier flavour (Standard, Turbo, Ultra), this should enable upstream implementations to be "plug-and-play".

-The verifier will follow an overall architecture as seen below, consisting of 3 contracts/libraries.
-Namely, the verifier algorithm (stable across circuits), the verification key (circuit dependent) and then the "verifier instance" which is a base that reads from the verification key and uses the values in the verification algorithm.
-Design done like this as we can then easily generate a fresh verification key for our circuits and plug it into a verifier that uses a general verification algorithm.
+The verifier will follow an overall architecture below, consisting of 3 contracts/libraries.
+Namely, the verifier algorithm (stable across circuits), the verification key (circuit dependent) and then the "verifier instance", a base that reads from the verification key and uses the key's values in the verification algorithm.
+The main advantage of this design is that we can generate verification key's per circuit and plug them into a general verification algorithm.

 ![Verifier architecture](./figures/verifier.png)

-The verification key is currently generated using [Barretenberg](https://github.com/AztecProtocol/barretenberg/blob/master/cpp/src/aztec/proof_system/verification_key/sol_gen.hpp), Aztecs backend for generating proofs.
+The verification key is currently generated via [Barretenberg](https://github.com/AztecProtocol/barretenberg/blob/master/cpp/src/aztec/proof_system/verification_key/sol_gen.hpp), Aztec's backend for generating proofs.

 ## Current implementations